bonitasoft/bonita-continuous-delivery-doc/md/livingapp_build_and_deploy.md

 Bonita Continuous Delivery enables you to easily build and deploy a Bonita Living Applications on a running Bonita platform.
 It uses the [Bonita Living Application Builder](livingapp_build.md) and the [Bonita Living Application Deployer](livingapp_deploy.md).

-In the following, we present best practices and various uses cases to let you easily build and deploy your Bonita Living Application repository.
+In the following, we present best practices and various use cases to let you easily build and deploy your Bonita Living Application repository.

 All examples assume that:
-  * you have cloned the demo [Bonita Vacation Management example repository](https://github.com/bonitasoft/bonita-vacation-management-example)
-GitHub repository as described in the [Bonita Living Application Builder](livingapp_build.md) documentation
+  * you have cloned a Git repository as described in the [Bonita Living Application Builder](livingapp_build.md) documentation
-  * you have already defined a scenario file called `build_and_deploy.yml` stored in the BCD `scenarios` directory
+  * you have already defined a scenario file for Living Application management and stored it in the BCD `scenarios` directory
-  * you already have a Bonita stack up and running, defined by the `build_and_deploy.yml` scenario file
+  * you already have a Bonita platform up and running

-If you want to deploy into a Bonita platform running on an existing machine, you can find an example of a scenario file `bonita-continuous-delivery_2.0.0/scenario/build_and_deploy.yml.EXAMPLE` with its inventory file in `bonita-continuous-delivery_2.0.0/ansible/inventory/static-inventory/livingapp-build-deploy-static-inventory.EXAMPLE`.

 ## Best practices about repositories

 The _Bonita Living Application Builder_ is made to build an entire Bonita repository.